-In §1, we talked about arguments, i.e., a collection of sentences (the premises), followed by a single sentence (the conclusion).
-We said that some words, such as "therefore," indicate which sentence is supposed to be the conclusion.
-"Therefore," of course, suggests that there is a connection between the premises and the conclusion, namely that the conclusion follows from, or is a consequence of, the premises.
+In chapter 1, we talked about arguments, i.e., collections of sentences (the premises), followed by a single sentence (the conclusion).
+We said that some words, such as 'therefore', indicate which sentence is supposed to be the conclusion.
+'Therefore', of course, suggests that there is a connection between the premises and the conclusion, namely that the conclusion follows from, or is a consequence of, the premises.